-As you can see, there’s pros and cons to each of them, so there is no clear cut
+However, there's no clear cut winner, with pros and cons to each of them.

-  winner.
 Let’s dig deeper and investigate each of them one by one.

-  RebelBetting has been a stalwart of the sports arbitrage betting scene for many,

-  many years now.
-They are widely considered to be the market leader when it comes

-  to arbitrage betting software.
+RebelBetting has been a stalwart of the sports arbitrage betting scene for many, many years now.
+They are widely considered to be the market leader when it comes to arbitrage betting software.

 But, how does their free version stack up?
 Let’s find out!

 Their free version operates in an essentially identical fashion to their premium version.
 The software is a 50MB download that runs as a standalone program on your computer.

 Note: RebelBetting does not have a native Mac compatible version.
 To run on Mac, you must download a separate program that allows you to run a virtual PC.
 Alternatively, you must use Bootcamp.
 For more info, check out this page:

 The one difference between the free version and the premium version is this: the free version will only show arbs up to 0.6% profit.

 Now, this may sound quite bad, but when you consider that the arb feed has no delay whatsoever, I think that it’s a reasonable tradeoff.